8 Day(s) 7 Night(s)

 Likewise, homestay options are also quite popular among tourists.
 Here as a tourist, you have the option of staying in a traditional home of a local family.
 All the homestay options are authorized by the council and are generally located in the countryside amidst greenery and scenic views.

 A homestay option in Bhutan not only provides a glimpse into the daily lifestyle of locals but will also treat you to their delicious home-cooked meal.
-Some of the homestays available are Haa Valley, Trashigang, and Bumthang.
+Some of the home stays are available are Haa Valley, Trashigang, and Bumthang.
 While both the farm stay and homestay provide limited amenities, they are quite sufficient to make it a memorable stay.

 The Kingdom of Bhutan follows unique visa policies.
 With an intention of maintaining its ecological balance and protecting its environmental policies, the country limits the total number of visas to be issued in a year.
 This also ensures the tourists who visit the country enjoy the beauty to its fullest.

-Travelers have to send a photocopy of the photo page of their passport to the agent for the visa application.
+Travellers have to send a photocopy of the photo page of their passport to the agent for the visa application.
 Visa gets processed by the Tourism Council of Bhutan, after the payment of visa fee of USD $ 40.
-It typically takes 3 days for the visa clearance process without which flight tickets cannot be booked.
+It typically takes 3 days for the visa clearance process without which flights tickets cannot be booked.
 International tourists also need to pay a daily fee during their stay in Bhutan, which is USD $250 during peak season and USD $200 for low season.
-The daily package includes costs of accommodation, meals, transport, and driver.
+The daily package includes costs of accommodation, meals, transport and driver.

 Mandatory Document: Photo Page of the Passport